Rhomb-io/rhio-pinmap/README.md

 ## License

-See `license.md`.
-Rhio-pinmap has been written by [Guillermo Alonso](https://github.com/orgs/Rhomb-io/people/guialonsoalb), and this repo is maintained by [Jordi Enguídanos](https://github.com/orgs/Rhomb-io/people/jenguidanos).
+See `license.md`. rhio-pinmap has been written by [Guillermo Alonso](https://github.com/orgs/Rhomb-io/people/guialonsoalb), and this repo is maintained by the software team fo rhomb.io.

 ## Changelog

+### 2020-05-20 - v2.0.0

+* Define a master module before include the library is no longer required (Except for Duino Pro)
+* Added macro RHIO_DUINO_PRO for Duino Pro
+* Added macros for slave moduls SIM868 and SIM800
+* Only one version of ESP32 (last)
+* Removed STM32

 ### 2019-07-02 - v2.0.0 Beta